 Lemon is known for its cleansing, revitalising and detoxifying properties.
 I use it:

 - To detox: First thing in the morning, I add 1 drop to 500ml warm water with a capful of apple cider vinegar.
-I also add the juice of half a lemon (Doterra’s lemon oil comes from the peel, so I feel it’s double the lemon power!).
-Drinking water first thing + ACV + lemon is so is hydrating, uplifting and good for digestion.
+Drinking water + ACV + lemon is so is hydrating, uplifting and good for digestion.

 - For cleaning: It’s part of my all-purpose cleaning blend below, plus I add a drop to the kitchen dishcloth and dishwasher every few days.

 One of the most precious essential oils, Frankincense is rejuvenating, renewing and beautifying.
-It’s been used throughout history including by the ancient Babylonians in religious ceremonies, by the ancient Egyptians in health and beauty products, and of course in the Bible (as one of the gifts given to baby Jesus with gold and myrrh – and yes I had to Google how to spell myrrh!).
-I was raised Catholic (though I’m no longer practicing) so it brings me back to the days of being at mass, and because of this it has a beautiful majestic quality.
+It’s been used throughout history including by the ancient Babylonians in religious ceremonies, by the ancient Egyptians in health and beauty products, and of course in the Bible (as one of the gifts given to baby Jesus with gold and myrrh).
+It reminds me of going to church when I was younger because that was the scent diffuser during the mass.
+Because of this it has a beautiful majestic quality to me.
 I use it:

-- For overall wellness: After breakfast and brushing my teeth, I put 1 drop under my tongue.
+- For overall wellness: After breakfast and brushing my teeth, I put a drop under my tongue.

-- During mini-mediations: When I need to slow down, I rub 1 drop neat in my hands and inhale deeply for a minute or so.
+- During mini-mediations: When I need to slow down, I rub a drop neat in my hands and inhale deeply for a minute or so.

 Cooling and energising, peppermint is one of my favourites.
 I use it:

 - For nausea: Useful for general nausea, plus for the 8 weeks I was hit with terrible morning sickness!
 I inhaled it from the bottle for 10-15 seconds while breathing deeply.